 One of the most misportrayed scenarios in movies and television, is street fighting.
-In a movie, the protagonist is challenged to a fight by a goon or goons.
+In a movie, the protagonist is challenged to a street fight by a goon or goons.
 Usually over the honour of a love interest or because of an insult.
 He/she exchanges blows with the opponent(s).
 And then, the hero is victorious with only superficial injuries.
 It all looks so easy.

 Real life is very different.
 There’s nothing easy, simple or honourable about a street fight.